swiftlang/swift-evolution/proposals/0006-apply-api-guidelines-to-the-standard-library.md

 * `PermutationGenerator` was removed.

 * `MutableSliceable` was removed.
-Use `CollectionType where SubSequence :
+Use `Collection where SubSequence :
-  MutableCollectionType` instead.
+  MutableCollection` instead.

 * `sort()` => `sorted()`, `sortInPlace()` => `sort()`.